vasilii-kovalev/issue-tracker/server/README.md

 2. Creates a Docker container with name "issue-tracker-container"
 3. Creates a volume with name "issue-tracker-volume" (for data persistence)
 4. Run the container and attaches the volume to it
-5. Starts a local server (via Bun in watch mode) on port 5000
+5. Starts a local server (via Bun in watch mode) on <http://localhost:5000>

 ### Stop